Celiac Disease - Home Treatment

 and contain gluten.

-- Ask your dietitian or doctor how to prevent contamination of gluten-free foods in your home.
-It is best to keep gluten-free foods in a separate cupboard.
+Prevent contamination.
+It's best to keep gluten-free foods in a separate cupboard.
 Make sure your kitchen counters, utensils, and appliances are clean and free of gluten before you use them.
-It is also best to use a separate toaster for gluten-free breads.
+Use a separate toaster for gluten-free breads.

-- When eating out, let your server know you have special dietary needs.
+Talk to waiters.
+When eating out, let your server know that you have special dietary needs.

-Check your (or your child's) weight weekly to ensure that enough nutrients are being
+Check your (or your child's) weight weekly to make sure you're getting enough nutrients.

 Eat plenty of fruits and vegetables to avoid constipation.
 If necessary, use gluten-free commercial fiber preparations, such as those that contain rice bran.